jnidzwetzki/jnidzwetzki.github.io/_posts/2022-01-26-convert-osm-to-geojson.md

 ## GeoJSON

-In contrast to the `.osm.pdf` data format, GeoJSON elements consits of the complete geometry of the entity and additional properties.
+In contrast to the `.osm.pdf` data format, GeoJSON elements consists of the complete geometry of the entity and additional properties.
 For example, a point (e.g., a tree) looks as follows in GeoJSON:

 ```json
 {